JonasAtWork/jonasatwork.github.io/presentation_flow.md

 ## Git Workflows ##

- Git's creator once quipped that Git is a "workflow construction kit".
+ Git's creator, Linus Torvalds, allegedly once quipped that Git is a "workflow construction kit".
 Git does not  impose any specific way of organizing or thinking about your development process.
 This is both a blessing and curse, since you are free to do what works best for your time.
-At the same time, it is an extra dimension to think about.
+At the same time, it is something else to plan, and account for in your team.

- The workflows I present here are exampels to get you started and are borrowed from the fabulous [Git tutorials guide presented at the Atlassian site](https://www.atlassian.com/git/workflows)
+ The workflows I present here are exampels to get you started and are borrowed from the fabulous [Git tutorials guide](https://www.atlassian.com/git/workflows) presented at the Atlassian site

 ### Centralized Workflow ###

  A centralized workflow is most similar to what a CVCS provides.
 This workflow features a single branch, usually called "master" in a centralized repository that everyone *pushes* and *pulls* from.